 Vocabulary

 Like English, there are inevitably words which vary from country to country.
-For instance, a pen is a bolígrafo in Spain, lápiz pasta in Chile, and a lapicera in Argentina.
+For instance, a pen is a bolígrafo in Spain, a lápiz pasta in Chile, and a lapicera in Argentina.
 A few useful more ones to know are: the Castillian for a car, coche, is auto in Chile and Argentina; mobile phone, or móvil, changes to celular; apartment, or pisos, is departamentos; and ordenador, computer, changes to computudora.

 One very important difference